 - If advising a student for a student conduct issue that is also being heard in municipal or district court, understand that the University’s disciplinary process is separate and distinct.
 Court dates and other issues do not and will not delay the University's process.

-- In most cases, students involved in University related conduct cases, whether they occur on or off campus, have been charged through the CSC and may or may not have violated the law.
+- In some cases, students involved in University related conduct cases, whether they occur on or off campus, have been charged through the CSC and may or may not have violated the law.

 - Students will be informed of their need to appear for disciplinary proceedings via e-mail to their University email account.
 As allowed by the CSC, if a student fails to attend the scheduled date and time of the proceedings, the case may be held in the student's absence.

-- During the hearing, an adviser may only consult with the student and/or exchange written notes to assist the student.
+- During the hearing, unless criminal charges are concurrent, an attorney adviser may only consult with the student and/or exchange written notes to assist the student.
 It is not the role of the adviser to tell the student and/or client (in cases involving legal counsel) what to say during the hearing or disrupt the University's process.

-- Lastly, within the student conduct process, an adviser may not address the hearing body.
-As student conduct proceedings are a part of a student’s academic record, he or she must always represent him or herself throughout the process.
+- Lastly, within the student conduct process, unless criminal charges are concurrent, an attorney adviser may not address the hearing body.
+As student conduct proceedings are a part of a student’s academic record, he or she is always preferred to represent him or herself throughout the process.